– Best FPV Receiver for every use

-There are two things that your FPV system absolutely won’t work without: an FPV Video Receiver (Often abbreviated VRx) and an FPV Video Transmitter (Often abbreviated VTx).
-With so many video transmitter and receiver options, it can be hard to pick the right one, or difficult to tell the difference between which ones you can feel confident buying and which ones you should stay far, far away from.
+There are 2 things that your FPV system absolutely won’t work without, 1.
+FPV Video Receiver (Often abbreviated VRx) and 2.
+FPV Video Transmitter (Often abbreviated VTx).
+With so many video transmitter and receiver options, it can be hard to pick the right one.
 In this article, we’ll be looking exclusively at FPV receivers, but check out our other article on buying an FPV Video Transmitter.

 *NOTE FOR FATSHARK DOMINATOR OR ATTITUDE V3 GOGGLES OWNERS: Your goggles are compatible with FatShark Receiver Modules.
 We recommend purchasing the NexWave RF 40ch Module With RaceBand for your goggles.